j19sch/building-an-api-testing-framework/extras/README.md

 - Basic Auth instead of user/token in header (PATCH?)
 - Reading data from files
 - Pytest custom command-line options
-- xml response
-- SOAP API
+- xml response / SOAP API
 - Pytest yield fixture for teardown (continuation of exercise 3)
 - Filtering and/or searching with params
+- Linting with flake8